aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-markdown/_index.md

 | 401       | Unauthorized – missing or invalid token.                          | `{"error":"Invalid access token."}`             |
 | 400       | Bad Request – missing required parameters or invalid file format. | `{"error":"The 'datafile' field is required."}` |
 | 500       | Internal Server Error – unexpected server problem.                | `{"error":"An unexpected error occurred."}`     |

+## How to Use the PostConvertWorkbookToMarkdown API with SDKs

+### PostConvertWorkbookToMarkdown API Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/Conversion/PostConvertWorkbookToMarkdown) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.